Travis Ivey

-Travis Ivey (born December 22, 1986) is a former American football nose tackle.
-He was signed by the Miami Dolphins of the National Football League as an undrafted free agent in 2010.
+Travis Ivey (born December 22, 1986) is an American former professional football nose tackle.
+He was signed by the Miami Dolphins of the National Football League (NFL) as an undrafted free agent in 2010.
 He played college football at Maryland.

 College career

 Maryland (2006-2009)

 Ivey redshirted his freshman year and played a reserve role as a sophomore and the beginning of his junior year.
 Ivey started the final four games of his junior year and all 12 games of his senior year.

 Professional career

 Miami Dolphins

-After going undrafted in the 2010 NFL Draft, Ivey signed with the Miami Dolphins.
+After going undrafted in the 2010 NFL draft, Ivey signed with the Miami Dolphins.
 He was waived on August 23.

 Cleveland Browns

 Ivey signed with the Cleveland Browns on August 25, 2010.

 Oakland Raiders

 He signed with the Oakland Raiders during the 2011 season and was placed on their practice squad.
 He was cut several days into the team's 2012 training camp after failing to finish a conditioning run.